kuhn-ruess/cmdbsyncer/docs/ansible/cmk_agents.md

 # General
-The cmk_agent_mngmt.yml Playbook contains everything to mange the Installation and the Bakery and TLS Registrations of you Checkmk Agents.
+The cmk_agent_mngmt.yml Playbook contains everything to manage the Installation and the Bakery and TLS Registrations of your Checkmk Agents.
 This works for Linux and Windows.

+The job of the Syncer is, to dynamical provide variables to the Ansible Playbook, that Ansible always know what to do with each Host.

+Information are inventorized for example from Checkmk self, like on which site the host is, or if the Checkmk Agent reports for example TLS errors.
+Also, all kind of known attributes can be used.
+And the Syncer Rules then created dynamic all Variables for Ansible.

+## Functions

+- Support for Linux and Windows
+- Install Checkmk Agents
+- Register Checkmk Bakery
+- Register TLS for Checkmk
+- Discover Host in Checkmk
+- Bake and Sign Agents (See Checkmk part)
+- Restart Checkmk (See Checkmk part)

-## Extra Information
+## Inventorize Checkmk
-Ansible needs some Information more, it needs to know on which Checkmk Server the Host is running, or if it is even necessary to do a certain operation like installing an Agent, or do some kind of Registration.
-For that, the Syncer uses an Inventory Feature.
-It queries checkmk and asks for all Information the Syncer needs to know.
-This should run as Cronjob.
+To get the current Status Information about the Host, like is the Agent on Error, is the Bakery registered the inventory function of the Syncer is used.
+All Information found will be added to the Syncers Database.

 The Command is:
 `./cmdbsyncer checkmk hosts_inventory account`.

 After the run, you can verify what the Inventory found, when you check a Host in the Frontend and Scroll to inventory: